richardsheridan/magic-afm/README.rst

 The "calculate properties" button rapidly fits all data in the file and creates new images for each in the "Image" menu.
 All calculated property maps can be exported like any other image by clicking "Export calculated maps".
+Again, The current preprocessing and fit parameters will be written as JSON in the same folder.

 ..
 TODO: establish if you are in the magic ratio regime